 What is Ovulation?

 Whatever your family planning goals, understanding ovulation is key to keeping you on track.

 Approximately once a month, a woman’s ovaries release a mature egg.
 This is called ovulation.
 From there, the egg will travel down through a fallopian tube and into the uterus.
 If there is sperm waiting for the egg during its journey through the fallopian tubes, the egg can become fertilized.

 The entire process typically takes around 12 to 24 hours, and many people refer to this whole event as the ovulation process.

 Once the egg arrives in the woman’s uterus, if it has not been fertilized, it will shed along with her uterine wall during her menstrual cycle.
-Then, the monthly process will begin again, with the egg growing, maturing, releasing, and traveling into the uterus.
+Then, the process will begin again with her next cycle, with the egg growing, maturing, releasing, and traveling into the uterus.

 Common Signs You’re Ovulating

 Most of us understand the telltale signs that our periods are on their way.
-Did you know, however, that many women’s bodies also give hints that ovulation is happening?
+Did you know, however, that many women’s bodies also give hints through ovulation day symptoms?

 If you’re trying to decide whether it’s a good time to have sex on your quest to get pregnant (or cross your legs up tight if you’re not), be on the lookout for indicators such as these: